-- This report has highlighted the issues which have been identified during the year and which are being addressed. - 6.2 The Corporate Governance Working Group has concluded that the governance arrangements are fit for purpose in accordance with the governance framework. - 6.3 Finally, we are satisfied that this report is an accurate commentary on the governance arrangements in place in the Constabulary and the OPCC and of their effectiveness during this period.
-However, this report may be adjusted to take account of the further impact of Covid -19.
+- 6.1 This report has highlighted the issues which have been identified during the year and which are being addressed. - 6.2 The Corporate Governance Working Group has concluded that the governance arrangements are fit for purpose in accordance with the governance framework. - 6.3 Finally, we are satisfied that this report is an accurate commentary on the governance arrangements in place in the Constabulary and the OPCC and of their effectiveness during this period.